elastic/elasticsearch-net/contributing.md

 - Pull down all the paket dependencies for the build process as well as the solution
 - Run the default build target for the solution

-You can also compile the solution within Visual Studio if you prefer, but the build script is going to be faster.
+You can also compile the solution within Visual Studio if you prefer, but the build script is going to be _much_ faster.

 ##Tests